-- The light gray box indicates the messages originated from the TCU. - The dark gray box indicates the messages originated from PCIe RP. - The dotted line box indicates the translated transaction that is not a DTI message but is useful for analyzing the dependency. - An arrow is a dependency from the message at the start of the arrow to the message at the end of the arrow. - A message dependency could be any of the following: - Messages that are credit controlled.
-For example, the maximum number of DTI_ATS_INV_ACK messages before another DTI_ATS_INV_REQ message can be issued is DTI_ATS_CONDIS_REQ.TOK_INV_GNT. - The messages with order requirements defined in this protocol. - An arrow starting from message A and ending with message B represents a dependency on the DTI-ATS link between PCIe RP and TCU.
-When two messages travel on the opposite directions, the must wait rules mean that message B is expected by the sender of message A, and message B must be received by this sender before message A can be presented on DTI.
+- The light gray box indicates the messages originated from the TCU. - The dark gray box indicates the messages originated from PCIe RP. - The dotted line box indicates the translated transaction that is not a DTI message but is useful for analyzing the dependency. - An arrow is a dependency from the message at the start of the arrow to the message at the end of the arrow. - An arrow starting from message A and ending with message B represents a dependency on the DTI-ATS link between PCIe RP and TCU. - When two messages travel in the same direction, the "must not overtake" rules mean that if the message B is observed before message A by the sender, then the same order must be observed by the receiver. - When two messages travel in the opposite directions, the "must wait" rules mean that message B is expected by the sender of message A, and message B must be received by this sender before message A can be presented on DTI. - A message dependency could be any of the following: - Messages that are credit controlled.
+For example, the maximum number of DTI_ATS_INV_ACK messages before another DTI_ATS_INV_REQ message can be issued is DTI ATS CONDIS REQ.TOK INV GNT. - The messages with order requirements defined in this protocol.

-Figure 5-3 DTI-ATS message dependency sequence
+Figure 4-3 DTI-ATS message dependency sequence